terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/use-cases/README.md

   --organization=${organization_id}
 ```

-where `project_id` is the project ID used to deploy the module.
+where `project_id` is the project ID used to deploy the submodule.